Am0031/javascript-algorithms/src/totalGoals/README.md

 # Total goals

-In this activity, the challenge is to create a function that checks football league data, which we will assume was received from a third party api, and extract from it the total number of goals that a given team has scored that year.
+In this activity, the challenge is to create a function that checks football league data, which we will assume was received from a third party api (from json file here), and extract from it the total number of goals that a given team has scored that year.

 ## Examples